luthfimaajid/create-kuproy/README.md

 ```
 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 Choose Backend Framework**

-Choose the backend framework for your projec.
+Choose the backend framework for your project.
 > This step will only occur if you choose to generate fullstack or backend project.
 ```
 Configure backend